cesars-pizza/All-Version-Minecraft-Server/ISSUES.md

 This is an outline of issues with specific clients.

+## Java Edition Alpha v1.0.17_04

+Same as Java Edition Alpha v1.0.17_02.

+This version can't be distinguished from Java Edition Alpha v1.0.17_02, resulting in plots made in this version showing incorrectly on plot info.

+## Java Edition Alpha v1.0.17_03

+Same as Java Edition Alpha v1.0.17_02.

+This version can't be distinguished from Java Edition Alpha v1.0.17_02, resulting in plots made in this version showing incorrectly on plot info.

+## Java Edition Alpha v1.0.17_02

+Creating a double slab above a single slab causes a temporary visual error.

+Torches, Levers, & Buttons placed on non-supporting block change direction client-side or use illegal blockstates.
+This is fixed on rejoin.

+Stairs will change direction client-side if next to a block.
+This is fixed on rejoin.

+Chests and Furnaces will change their direction client-side.
+If not surrounded by blocks it always faces north.
+This is not fixed on rejoin.

+Client communicates block interaction (levers, doors, blocks w/ gui) on left click, but still interact client-side on right click.

 ## Java Edition Alpha v1.0.16_02

-Same as Java Edition Alpha v1.0.15
+Same as Java Edition Alpha v1.0.15.

 This version can't be distinguished from Java Edition Alpha v1.0.16, resulting in plots made in this version showing incorrectly on plot info.

 ## Java Edition Alpha v1.0.16_01

-Same as Java Edition Alpha v1.0.15
+Same as Java Edition Alpha v1.0.15.

 This version can't be distinguished from Java Edition Alpha v1.0.16, resulting in plots made in this version showing incorrectly on plot info.

 ## Java Edition Alpha v1.0.16

-Same as Java Edition Alpha v1.0.15
+Same as Java Edition Alpha v1.0.15.

 ## Java Edition Alpha v1.0.15